 During the 100th General Assembly, two legislative proposals were introduced that would each expand the responsibilities of the Agency.
 First, a suite of five similar bills - Senate Bill 2250, House Bill 4141, House Bill 4285, Senate Bill 3292, and House Bill 5134 - would generally require that the Agency conduct competitive procurements to procure all of the annual capacity requirements for all retail customers of Ameren Illinois.
 The Agency's procurement amounts would be based on MISO's Planning Resource Margin Requirement.
 Moreover, the Agency would be required to include resources physically located within the Ameren Illinois territory, consistent with MISO's Local Clearing Requirement.
 Both Ameren Illinois and alternative retail electric suppliers would enter into capacity supply agreements and be authorized to recover related costs from their retail customers.
-As of the time of publication of this draft Plan, this proposal had not passed either house of the General Assembly.
+As of the time of publication filing of this draft Plan, this proposal had not passed either house of the General Assembly.

-Additionally, House Bill 4236 would require the Agency to include sourcing agreements with clean coal facilities as defined in the IPA Act (and not with the initial clean coal facility or retrofit clean coal facilities discussed under current law) as part of the annual electricity procurement plan.
+Additionally, House Bill 1848 and House Bill 4236 would both require the Agency to include sourcing agreements with clean coal facilities as defined in the IPA Act (and not with the initial clean coal facility or retrofit clean coal facilities discussed under current law) as part of the annual electricity procurement plan.
 The sourcing agreements would be competitively selected and would cover all the output of selected facilities.
 The contractual price in the sourcing agreements would be based on cost of service.
-Electric utilities would be the counterparty to the sourcing agreements, while a non-bypassable charge would be assessed upon alternative retail electric suppliers based on their share of total statewide retail electric load.
-Electric utilities would be authorized to recover the remaining costs not covered through non-bypassable charges from their eligible retail customers and hourly pricing customers, although the costs would be subject to the price benchmarks and cost caps found in the existing Sections 1-75(d)(1) and (d)(2)(E) of the IPA Act.
-As of the time of publication of this draft Plan, this proposal had not passed either house of the General Assembly.
+Under House Bill 1848, both electric utilities and alternative retail electric suppliers ("ARES") would be counterparties to the sourcing agreements; under House Bill 4236, electric utilities would be the counterparty to the sourcing agreements, while a non-bypassable charge would be assessed upon alternative retail electric suppliers ARES based on their share of total statewide retail electric load.
+Electric utilities would be authorized to recover thetheir remaining costs not, to the extentnot covered through non-bypassable ARES charges, from their eligible retail customers and (only in the case of House Bill 4236) hourly pricing customers, although the costs would be subject to the price benchmarks and cost caps found in the existing Sections 1-75(d)(1) and (d)(2)(E) of the IPA Act.
+As of the time of publication filing of this draft Plan, this proposal had not passed either house of the General Assembly.

 On a national level, litigation and federal policy decisions have continued to shape the Clean Power Plan proposed by the United States Environmental Protection Agency ("U.S. EPA").
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
 On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.
-Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.
-On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate GHG emissions from existing electric generating units, written comments were due by February 26, 2018.
-On July 9, 2018 a draft of a new rule, which would replace the Clean Power Plan, was sent to the White House for review.
-The replacement rule, when released, is expected to be less stringent with regard to GHG emissions restrictions on coal-fired power plants.
+The Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
+In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, and